Aneesh Varma: Life

-At age 15, Varma achieved a perfect score on the Cambridge University course for Advanced Mathematics.
+Varma is considered a mathematical prodigy, at age 15 having achieved a perfect score on the Cambridge University course for Advanced Mathematics.
 He continued his mathematical focus at university, completing the entire PhD coursework during his bachelor's degree.

-Varma is a Lehigh University Martindale Scholar from 2005, publishing his research on Hungary's transition to a market-based Financial System.
+Varma is a Lehigh University Martindale Scholar from 2005, publishing his research on Europe's transition to a market-based Financial System.